 United Bank also offers many financing options to the agriculture and forestry sector, including loans for equipment and land and working lines of credit, among others.

 The bank also offers checking accounts to those who have either low or no credit.
 If you keep the account in good shape for six months, the bank will also offer the chance to upgrade to one of their other accounts.
-The 6-month timeline is half the time what many other banks offer their second chance customers.
+The 6-month timeline is half the time that many other banks offer their second-chance customers.

 Unlike other banks, however, online banking does not come as standard.
 Instead, it’s an opt-in feature that costs $4.95 a month.
 Aside from this, there is also a maintenance fee of $10, which is payable once a month.

 There is no debit card, but you can choose from a selection of check options.
 Here, you’ll also need to pay extra attention to NSFs (insufficient funds), as these will set you back $34.00 each.

 SoFi is not a bank but rather a personal finance company.
 It works like a bank in many ways, with many products and services you’d find in a traditional bank.
 The company was founded in 2011 and is based in San Fransisco, California.

 For a 9-year-old company, SoFi has an impressive list of offerings, including a Cash Management Account that doesn’t use ChexSystems reports.
 Unlike other accounts that don’t use ChexSystems, SoFi Money is also an interest-bearing checking account with an APY of 0.25% on offer if you meet the monthly deposit requirement of $500.

 The interest rate is not the only difference SoFi accounts have when compared to other accounts.
 Since SoFi works with multiple banks, deposits are insured up to $1.5 million – that’s $1.25 million more than you get with other accounts.
 You can also get up to 15% cash back rewards when making qualified purchases through SoFi Money.